-One central theme that always circles back for me in my journaling is how my written goals of the past manifest themselves as achievements.
+One central theme in my journaling is how my written goals of the past manifest themselves as achievements.
 It has happened to me several times over the years.

 Once I started to gain control and clarity over my life, it paved the way to start manifesting goals that I wanted to achieve, whether it was publishing my first book, finding the type of relationship I wanted, or traveling overseas.
 I became laser-focused on these things and wrote specific details down with no boundaries.
-I also attached practical action steps towards those goals.
+I also attached practical action steps toward those goals.
 I held myself accountable for my own journey and documented my progress.
-I achieved all of them.
+I achieved every goal I set.

 Track your progress

 After years of journaling, I have seen my language change on the page.
 I have become more grounded, optimistic, and able to work through my feelings and emotions.

 What’s more powerful than that is the opportunity to revisit the past.
 Yes, it is okay to look back.
 When you can sit down and flip through years of notes you have written, you have the power to literally relive the days of your life.
 What you discover is: You’ve evolved.